zh-he/zh-he.github.io/_pages/about.md

 news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
+latest_posts: false # don't show latest posts
 social: true # includes social icons at the bottom of the page
-latest_posts: false # don't show latest posts
+projects: true

 ---